-Not to be confused with homeowners insurance, PMI is mortgage insurance required on most loans when buyers don’t pay at least 20 percent of the home’s purchase price as a down payment.
+Not to be confused with homeowners insurance, PMI is mortgage insurance required on most loans when buyers don't pay at least 20% of the home's purchase price as a down payment.
 Policies cover a percentage of the loan in the event that the borrower defaults, but they do not stop the foreclosure.
 They pay when the home doesn’t have enough value to be sold for the loan amount in a foreclosure sale.

 The five types of PMI insurance are:

-Every FHA loan requires mortgage insurance no matter how much your down payment is, and your payment will be slightly higher than most if you put less than five percent down.
+Every FHA loan requires mortgage insurance no matter how much your down payment is, and your payment will be slightly higher than most if you put less than 5% down.
 With an FHA loan, the PMI includes both an upfront payment (that can be rolled into the loan) and a monthly charge.

 How much your PMI insurance costs will depend on: